 The versatile ceiling fan can enhance your home’s comfort, beauty and overall value, plus they save energy too!
 They’re well worth the cost and are available in a huge variety of options ranging from understated varieties to ones that more closely resemble a chandelier.
 No matter what space you’d like to put a ceiling fan in, you’re sure to find the perfect match, but here are a few things to keep in mind.

-1. Consider your space.
+1. What size is your room?
 Are you going to install this ceiling fan in a very small bedroom or a grand living room?
 You need to keep fan sizing in mind.
 If you get a fan that’s too big for the space, then it will overwhelm the room.
 If you get a fan that’s too small for a space, it won’t do its job effectively.
 Find the square footage of the room you’re considering (multiply the length and width of the room in feet) and then match it with these general guidelines:

 Also, if you’re going to put a ceiling fan in an outdoor space, make sure to purchase a fan that’s designed especially for the outdoors.
 They’re made with more durable materials and can withstand the elements, whereas indoor fans will succumb to humidity if they’re installed outside.